swaldman/quick-and-dirty-token-overview/README.md

 ## ERC20 (and Solidity smart contract) Security

 For potentially high-value smart contracts, correctness and security should be prioritized over all other things.
 Getting Solidity smart-contacts "right" has proven to be a challenging problem.
-One good thing is that everybody else's costly mistakes forms a growing checklist of things you can try to guard against when auditing your own code.
+One good thing is that everybody else's costly mistakes has formed a growing checklist of things you can try to guard against when auditing your own code.
 Here are some items on that checklist, things you audit should be sure to examine.

 ### 1. Unsafe arithemtic